Jerry Neil Schneider

 Jerry Neil Schneider (born circa 1951) is a social engineer and security consultant.
 While still in high school in 1968, Schneider started a company called "Creative Systems Enterprises" (CSE) and began selling his own invented electronic communication devices.
 Schneider obtained parts by information diving from Pacific Telephone and Telegraph's dumpsters.
 During this scavenging, he built up a collection of PTT documents including invoices and training manuals.
 After a few years, he reportedly knew more about PTT's procedures than its own employees.

 1970–1971: Schneider expanded his telephone wholesale business while majoring in Electrical Engineering in college.

 June, 1971: Schneider started a plan to acquire new telephone equipment from PTT, market it as "refurbished," and sell it through CSE, his own company.
-The exact details of his scam are currently not available.
+The exact details of his scam are currently not available, but he did have a van with Pacific Bell logo that he kept in his mom's garage.
 He also acquired equipment from Western Electric Company in a similar manner.
 He sold equipment back to Pacific and to others.